philrz/super/docs/language/data-types.md

 The primitive types are listed in the
 [data model specification](../formats/data-model.md#1-primitive-types)
 and have the same syntax in SuperSQL.
-Complex types also follow the Super JSON syntax.
+Complex types also follow the SUP syntax.
 Note that the type of a type value is simply `type`.

-As in Super JSON, _when types are used as values_, e.g., in an expression, they must be referenced within angle brackets.
+As in SUP, _when types are used as values_, e.g., in an expression, they must be referenced within angle brackets.
 That is, the integer type `int64` is expressed as a type value using the syntax `<int64>`.

-Complex types in the SuperSQL language follow the Super JSON syntax as well.
+Complex types in the SuperSQL language follow the SUP syntax as well.
 Here are a few examples:
 * a simple record type - `{x:int64,y:int64}`
 * an array of integers - `[int64]`